 This class will use a tool called TurnItIn to compare a student's work with multiple sources.
 The tool compares each student's work with an extensive database of prior publications and papers, providing links to possible matches and a 'similarity score'.
 The tool does not determine whether plagiarism has occurred or not.
 Instead, Dr. Johnson must make a complete assessment and judge the originality of the student's work.
 All submissions to this course might be checked using this tool.
 Your written paper will be checked.
-Students should submit papers to the TurnItIn Dropbox on D2L without identifying information included in the paper (e.g. name or student number), because although the system will automatically show this information to Dr. Johnson when viewing the submission, the information will not be retained by Turnitin.
+Students should submit papers to the TurnItIn Dropbox on D2L without identifying information included in the paper (e.g. name or student number), because viewing the submission, the information will not be retained by Turnitin.
 Student submissions will be retained in the global TurnItIn repository.